 Diabetes is a condition in which blood glucose levels are above normal.
-When an individual suffers from diabetes their body either does not make enough insulin (the hormone that controls glucose), or the body can’t use insulin as well as it should.
-Diabetes varies in severity but can cause serious health complications including organ failure, heart disease, blindness and lower-extremity amputations.
-Risk of death for adults with diabetes is five times higher than in those who do not have the disease.
+When an individual suffers from diabetes, their body either does not make enough insulin (the hormone that controls glucose) or the body can’t use insulin as well as it should.
+Diabetes varies in severity but can cause serious health complications, including organ failure, heart disease, blindness, and lower-extremity amputations.
+The risk of death for adults with diabetes is five times higher than in those who do not have the disease.

 Although there is no cure for diabetes, many treatments and lifestyle changes are known to manage the disease.
 Diabetes self-management education is the cornerstone to help individuals with diabetes manage it and achieve a better quality of life while preventing other serious complications.
 For more information, please contact a Houston diabetes specialist at OakBend Medical Center today.